ruby-ist/weaviate_record/README.md

   # The file path where WeaviateRecord stores the local copy of your Weaviate database schema.
   # If Rails is installed in your project, the default value is "#{Rails.root}/db/weaviate/schema.rb"
-  # Otherwise, the default value i "#{Dir.pwd}/db/weaviate/schema.rb"
+  # Otherwise, the default value is "#{Dir.pwd}/db/weaviate/schema.rb"
   config.schema_file_path = "#{Rails.root}/db/weaviate/schema.rb"

 end